Multi-agent Assortment Optimization in Sequential Matching Markets: Introduction

-Roughly speaking, there are two types of agents in these platforms: consumers and suppliers.
-Generally, a \emph{transaction} or \emph{match} occurs when a consumer and a supplier select each other.
+Broadly speaking, there are two types of agents in these platforms: customers and suppliers.
+After the platform elicits the preferences of these agents, a \emph{transaction} or \emph{match} occurs when a customer and a supplier select each other.
 Unlike traditional marketplaces, popular platforms such as Airbnb are increasingly considering agents' preferences when designing their systems \citep{vox,tu_etal14,horton17,shi_zhang19}.
-This decision is not arbitrary given that accounting the preferences of both sides could reduce the frictions or collisions between agents' choices \citep{fradkin15,halaburda_etal16,arnosti_etal18}.
-Numerous two-sided markets are characterized for being decentralized, namely, the platform can only control what the agents observe but not their choices.
-In this context, the preferences of consumers and suppliers play an important role since the platform can avoid \emph{congestion} among popular choices by limiting the information to the agents.
-Therefore, one of the main challenges in these two-sided matching platforms is to address the trade-off between agents' recommendations and collisions among agents' choices.
+This decision is not arbitrary given that accounting for the preferences of both sides could reduce the frictions or collisions between agents' choices \citep{fradkin15,halaburda_etal16,arnosti_etal18,kanoria2021facilitating}. \emph{Congestion} among agents' choices appears in two-sided markets that are decentralized, since the platform can only control what the agents observe but not their choices and interactions.
+In this context, the platform can clearly benefit from knowing the preferences of customers and suppliers, since by limiting the information that the agents observe, the platform can significantly reduce congestion among popular options and, consequently, improve the final outcome; we refer the interested to \citep{kanoria2021facilitating,shi2022strategy} for a detailed discussion.
+Let us clarify this challenge.
+Consider the case when customers are looking for suppliers in a specific platform.
+Then, the platform must address the following trade-off: on the one side, if customers consider some suppliers very attractive (with respect to the option of looking in a different platform, i.e., the outside option), then the platform must appropriately balance the information that customers observe to avoid that everyone chooses these suppliers, otherwise, the resulting outcome of the market may be suboptimal.
+On the other hand, if customers value the available suppliers less than the outside option, then the platform must show enough options to ``convince'' them to stay in the market and simultaneously avoid congestion among their choices.